 Investors should note that the Equity Shares will be Allotted to all successful Bidders only in dematerialised form.
-The Bid cum Application Forms which do not have the details of the Bidders' depository account, including DP ID, Client ID, PAN and UPI ID, as applicable, shall be treated as incomplete and will be rejected.
+The Bid cum Application Forms which do not have the details of the Bidders' depository account, including DP ID, Client ID, PAN and UPI ID, as applicable, were required to be treated as incomplete are liable to be rejected.
 Bidders will not have the option of being Allotted Equity Shares in physical form.
 However, they may get the Equity Shares rematerialized subsequent to Allotment of the Equity Shares in the Offer, subject to applicable laws.